Sutherland Rub Test

 Industry Application

 This testing procedure is frequently used as a label comparison R&D tool.
 It is performed by rubbing a printed label against a substrate to evaluate scuffing resistance.
-The Sutherland Rub test can aid in the decision regarding one printing technology or another.
+The Sutherland Rub test can aid in the decision regarding materials of selection for labels and inks, as well as to evaluate the performance of certain printing technologies against others.
+The Sutherland Rub test can also be used to monitor trends in material or print quality over time.

 What does Sutherland Rub Test do?